Mimuuu/weatherbalt/README.md

 This shows the next 5 days of Weather for a specific City, using the openweathermap.org API ([https://openweathermap.org/](https://openweathermap.org/)).

 It's loading London (UK) by default, but you can specify a different city using using the form on the page.
 For more accurate result, select a City provided by the autocompletion system before validating the form.
+It will also prompt the browser location modal, accept to show the weather where you are right away.

 ## Install Dependencies